 To the other extreme, Karen's mother has battled with anorexia for many years.
 As a child, Karen grew up surrounded by negative talk about food, body weight and calories.
 It was seen as something to fear.
 As a result she developed a very real phobia of trying new foods and eating in front of people, and as a young child became very underweight.

-By 2012 (when Beyond The Bathroom Scale launched!) she was no longer obese and had completely reversed pre-diabetes and hypertension.
+By 2012 (when Beyond The Bathroom Scale launched!) she had completely reversed pre-diabetes and hypertension.
 She didn't resort to any kind of 'miracle' diet to do this, because frankly, they don't exist.
-Instead, she just ate more vegetables, ate less junk food, drank more water and found ways to exercise that she enjoyed.
+Instead, she just ate more vegetables, drank more water and found ways to exercise that she enjoyed.
 This all sounds pretty boring, because it is so straightforward and obvious.
 But there was one thing that made the biggest difference to turning her heath around: changing her mindset.

 These days, Karen strives to set a healthy example for her son.
 Together they enjoy healthy home cooked meals, flavour, spices and variety and enjoy an active lifestyle, instead of seeing exercise as punishment.
 Karen no longer worries about the number on the scale and instead focuses on eating well, improving her fitness and keeping a check on her blood glucose levels, cholesterol and blood pressure.

-A member of the team will answer your question within 2 business days.
-We do not provide individual advice or answer unsolicited pitches.
-The best place to ask questions and seek support is within our Facebook Community Group.
+If you are a subscriber, a reader or a programme member, a member of the team will answer your question within 2 business days.
+Please be aware that we do not provide individual advice the best place to ask questions and seek support is within our Facebook Community Group.

 If you are a brand or PR agency looking to collaborate with Beyond The Bathroom Scale, please consult our PR & Advertising information page before contacting.